dzhus/snap-auth-cli/README.md

     $ snap-auth-cli -m -u BG -k tel -v 2-12-85-06

-The tool provides interface to delete users, but JsonFile backend in Snap doesn't support the operation yet.
+The tool provides interface to delete users;  the Sqlite backend supports this operation but the JsonFile backend does not.

 [snap]: http://snapframework.com/
 [snap-auth]: http://hackage.haskell.org/package/snap/docs/Snap-Snaplet-Auth.html